Schneckenbecken dysplasia

 Schneckenbecken dysplasia is a rare pre-natally fatal hereditary autosomal recessive condition which affects the bones and pre-natal growth.

 Signs and symptoms

-Fetuses with the condition typically have a hypoplastic iliac bone which resembles a snail, short ribs, short neck, shortened and widened (dysplastic) fibula bones, premature ossification of the tarsus, shortened and broadened long bones which resemble a dumbbell, hypoplastia and flattening vertebrae, macrocephaly, dolichocephaly, toenail hypoplasia, flattening of the malar prominence, and micromelic (short-limbed) dwarfism.
+Fetuses with the condition typically have a hypoplastic iliac bone which resembles a snail, short ribs, short neck, shortened and widened (dysplastic) fibula bones, premature ossification of the tarsus, shortened and broadened long bones which resemble a dumbbell, hypoplastic and flattening vertebrae, macrocephaly, dolichocephaly, toenail hypoplasia, flattening of the malar prominence, and micromelic (short-limbed) dwarfism.

 Complications

 Fetuses homozygous for this condition typically die before being born, and because of this they don't usually live to experience the complications of the disease.

 Genetics

 This condition is typically caused by loss-of-function mutations in the SLC35D1 gene, located in chromosome 1.
 These mutations are inherited in an autosomal recessive manner.

 Diagnosis

 This condition can be diagnosed through the following methods: